mkimuram/k8sviz/README.md

 - 📝NOTE

-	If you can't pull the container image and need to build it by yourself, you can do it by `make image-build`.
+	If you can't pull the container image or need to build it by yourself, you can do it by `make image-build`.
 It would be helpful if you specify `DEVEL_IMAGE` and `DEVEL_TAG` to make the image name the same to the default one (Below example will set image name to `mkimuram/k8sviz:0.3`).